-Application : Applied Explanation on : application of the practice Shareholders are kept informed of the changes to the Board through the Bank's announcements to Bursa Malaysia.
+Application : Applied

+Explanation on : application of the practice Shareholders are kept informed of the changes to the Board through the Bank's announcements to Bursa Malaysia.
 The Directors' details are also made available on the Bank's corporate website at www.alliancebank.com.my.
-The following Directors will be standing for re-election at the forthcoming 40th Annual General Meeting of the Bank to be held on 4 August 2022: Tan Sri Dato' Ahmad bin Mohd Don Datuk Wan Azhar bin Wan Ahmad Lee Ah Boon Wong Yuen Weng Ernest Based on the Board Evaluation Exercise for FY2022 facilitated by an external consultant, KPMG Management & Risk Consulting Sdn Bhd, the Board was satisfied with each of the above Directors' performance and contribution, and the Board recommends and supports their re-election at the forthcoming 40th Annual General Meeting to be held on 4 August 2022.
-The details of Directors standing for re-election at the forthcoming 40 th Annual General Meeting are included in the notes accompanying the notice of the Annual General Meeting.
-Explanation for : departure Large companies are requi red to complete the columns below.
-Non-large companies are encouraged to complete the columns b
+The following Directors will be retiring by rotation and standing for reelection at the forthcoming 41st Annual General Meeting of the Bank to be held on 26 July 2023: Lee Boon Huat Lum Piew Tan Chian Khong Based on the annual Board Effectiveness Assessment for FY2023, the Board was satisfied with each of the above Directors' performance and contribution, and the Board recommends and supports their re-election at the forthcoming 41st Annual General Meeting to be held on 26 July 2023.
+The details of Directors standing for re-election at the forthcoming 41st Annual General Meeting are included in the notes accompanying the notice of the Annual General Meeting.

+Explanation for : departure

+Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

+Measure :

-Measure : Timeframe :
+Timeframe :